 To the right is my spare table.
 Great for cutting or putting my overlocker out - not so useful for actual tabling.
 Behind that is a fold out futon (which I have been advised is rock hard - so that's also on my 'renovation' list).
 The table isn't there normally but I was cutting out fabric recently and haven't put it away yet - it normally lives under the bed in the guest room.
 Yes, that is a pile of work papers.
 The room really does double duty!

 Just beside the futon and table is my book case.
-Its a shared space so it stores patterns, craft and sewing books as well as some of my partners and house stuff.
+Its a shared space so it stores patterns, craft and sewing books as well as some of my partner's and house stuff.
 Also in this corner are my wrapping paper and some interfacing stands in the plant stand, yarn on top of the shelves and my radio.

 I love my clipboards - but they look much better without the table - but in the interests of a proper reveal - here they are!

 My sewing machines (and most of my piles of stuff) live on the other side of the room as well as my desk.
 I seem to outgrow my storage far too quickly.
-The boxes house my overlocker, quilting fabrics, paper, etc.
+These boxes house my overlocker, quilting fabrics, paper, etc.

 It also houses my favourite silk fabric - some day I may even make something with it!

-The sewing machine and my boxes of projects to the right of the desk are visible.
 I currently have two sewing machines (my shiny new Jenome and my older Toyota) as well as a Bernina overlocker.

 So what am I working on at the moment?